top of page

 OUR ROOMS

-We have 8 rooms, all of which have flatscreen TVs with Freeview, 7 are en-suite, one twin room has a private bathroom just across the hall.
 We offer free WiFi, hairdriers, tea and coffee making facilities and electric fan heaters/coolers in each room.
 We are a completely non-smoking establishment.
-We have ONE pet friendly room situated off the central courtyard/carpark, that offer easy access and quiet surroundings away from the street.
-Please do let us know if you have any special requirements before booking.
+We have pet friendly rooms situated off the central courtyard/carpark, that offer easy access and quiet surroundings away from the street.
+And pet FREE rooms at the front of the building complex.Please do let us know if you have any special requirements before booking.
 We will do our very best to make your stay as special as possible.

 OUR SERVICES